 The Lack of a Sink Strainer

-When washing the dishes, food scraps leftover from your last meal can easily make its way into your drains.
+When washing the dishes, food scraps left over from your last meal can easily make their way into your drains.
 A few scraps of bread or several grains of rice may not seem like much initially, but this adds up quickly over time and can easily lead to a severely clogged kitchen drain.
 To prevent this, purchase a sink strainer and place it on top of your drain before you start washing the dishes.

 Pouring Oil and Grease the Drain